BonoboPLC/lojjo_wiki/administration/games/raffle.md

 You can either assign a single prize for a rank, or you can specify a range if you have many ranks recieving the same prize.

-For example you can set Ranks 5 to 25 to recieve the same prize.
+For example, you can set Ranks 5 to 25 to recieve the same prize.

 This feature saves you time in editing and assigning ranks.